 What we do know at this point is that Alzheimer’s is debilitating, which is why experts continue to push forward in determining what exactly causes the disease.
 Hopefully someday the answer to this question will be wholly known, but until then, experts continue to aggressively research the cause of this cruel neurological disease.
 The best recommendation they have, as outlined in three books by Dr. Majid Fotuhi, is to exercise more, sleep better, reduce your stress, and be keep your mind challenged.

-To learn more about how you can improve your memory and assess your current level of brain function (and risk for developing Alzheimer’s disease), please visit us at www.neurogrow.com
+To learn more about how you can improve your memory and assess your current level of brain function (and risk for developing Alzheimer’s disease), please visit our site or make an appointment at NeuroGrow.

 This blog was written by Ms. Courtney Cosby, and edited by Dr. Majid Fotuhi.